travis-ci/docs-travis-ci-com/source/content/docs/dev/overview.md

  * Travis Boxes

 that communicate primarily over [AMQP 0.9.1](http://rubyamqp.info/articles/amqp_9_1_model_explained/).
-Some of them also share our main database but in a way isolates updates from read requests.
+Some of them also share our main database but in a way that isolates updates from read requests.

 ### One Day in Life of Build Request